Buying real estate in Peru?

 What's the average short-term occupancy in Peru in 2026?

-As of early 2026, the average annual occupancy rate for short-term rentals in Lima is approximately 51%, while Cusco averages around 46% and Arequipa sits closer to 40%.
+As of early 2026, the average annual occupancy rate for short-term rentals in Lima is approximately 51%, based on AirDNA's market overview for the Lima STR market.

-The realistic occupancy range for most short-term rentals in Peru spans from about 35% for poorly optimized listings up to 65% or higher for professionally managed properties with strong reviews and competitive pricing.
+The realistic occupancy range for most Lima short-term rentals runs from around 35% for underperforming or poorly located listings to around 70% for well-reviewed, professionally managed units in high-demand neighborhoods like Miraflores and Barranco.

 Finally, please note that you can find much more granular data about this topic in our property pack about Peru.